Tag: marriage problems warning signs

 Modern marriages face intense external pressure:

-When couples stop supporting each other during stressful periods, they may begin blaming each other instead.
+When couples stop supporting each other during stressful periods, they start blaming each other instead.

 This often leads to emotional fatigue and relationship burnout.

-If several of these signs appear consistently, it may indicate your relationship needs attention.
+If several of these signs consistently, it indicates your relationship needs attention.

 1. You Argue Constantly — or Avoid Each Other Completely